The Rhythm of Life

 We need to examine ourselves and ask, are our daily decisions, our reactions, our spending, and our scrolling, are they aligned with His rhythm, or are we marching to a different beat?

-A practical test is using the ‘Fruit of the Spirit’ as a Diagnostic Tool to know if we’re in step or not?
-Paul tells us the diagnostic tool right before this verse, in Galatians 5:22-23.
+A practical test to find out is to use the ‘Fruit of the Spirit’ as a Diagnostic Tool.
+Paul tells us the diagnostic tool right before our verse, in Galatians 5:22-23.

 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.

-For example, consider your car, when the wheels go out of alignment, the ride gets bumpy and the steering wheel vibrates.
-And when your life is out of step with the Spirit, the fruit that we bear becomes unpleasant and begins to rot!
+For example, consider your car, when the wheels get out of alignment the ride becomes bumpy and the steering wheel vibrates.
+Likewise when our life is out of step with the Spirit, the fruit that we bear becomes unpleasant and deformed, then it begins to rot!

 If a social media session leaves you feeling jealous, anxious, and argumentative, you are out of step.